If I Drive into Mexico, Does My Insurance Cover Me?

 What Should I Do If I’m Moving to Mexico?

 If you’re going to be moving to Mexico for an extended period of time, you’ll want to purchase a more extensive car insurance policy.
-Luckily, it’s very easy to purchase these policies online, and you can get fairly good rates in Mexico.
-At this point, you may want to cancel your American insurance policy, as you won’t want to pay for additional coverage you’re not using.
+Luckily, it’s very easy to purchase these policies online, and you can get fairly good rates for your time in Mexico.

 Companies like GNP, ABA, Ace, El Aguila, and GE Seguros make it easy for Americans to purchase auto insurance in Mexico.
 These companies all offer policies that look and read just like American auto insurance policies.
 They include liability coverage, property/bodily injury coverage, uninsured motorist coverage, and everything else you would expect to see in an American policy.
 Additionally, all policy terms are available in English, so you will not have any problem understanding them.